What to Bring

 Cabin space is first come, first serve on arrival.
 Furthermore, none may deny cabin entry to a fellow participant in one of the three cast cabins.

-At Camp Redwood there is space for over 70.
+At each camp we use, there is space for 70+.
 As we currently have 30 or so active cast, surplus space is often converted to in-game living areas for atmosphere and comfort.

 During the warmer months, we encourage people to set up tent/camp villages on the property’s spacious fields along the shady tree line.
 Inquire of our staff if interested!